(FT) How to Create an Offer

 In order to create an offer for a full-time or Appendix D job, the job must have been posted on the career portals.

-If you are hiring a new full-time faculty employee, a salary calculation must be completed by the Associate Dean and approved by the HR Business Partner or HR Generalist prior to creating an offer for the candidate.
+If you are hiring a new full-time faculty employee, a salary calculation must be completed by the Associate Dean and approved by the HR Business Partner or Talent Acquisition Advisor prior to creating an offer for the candidate.
 The approved salary calculation must be attached to the candidate’s profile on the requisition on HRMS (refer to step 5 below).

 If you are hiring a new full-time administrative employee, ensure to discuss the salary you are offering with your HR Business Partner prior to making an offer to the candidate.